nuchs/toys/hangman/notes/notes3.md

 ```

 That works too.
 I think I understand how this works now but it doesn't
-feel like a terribly intuative choice.
-Given the inclredibly helpful
+feel like a terribly intuitive choice.
+Given the incredibly helpful
 compiler error message, I would be willing to bet I'm not the only
 person thrown by this.